 TLDR L-threonate may help prevent balding by blocking a key protein.

-The study investigated the effects of L-threonate on dihydrotestosterone (DHT)-induced dickkopf-1 (DKK-1) expression, a factor in androgen-driven balding.
-Researchers found that L-threonate attenuated DHT-induced DKK-1 expression in human hair dermal papilla cells, as shown by RT-PCR analysis and enzyme-linked immunosorbent assay.
+The study investigated the effects of L-threonate on dihydrotestosterone (DHT)-induced dickkopf-1 (DKK-1) expression, a factor involved in androgen-driven balding.
+Using RT-PCR analysis and enzyme-linked immunosorbent assay, researchers found that L-threonate attenuated DHT-induced DKK-1 expression in cultured dermal papilla cells (DPCs).
 Additionally, L-threonate significantly repressed DHT-induced activation of DKK-1 promoter activity.
-In a co-culture system with outer root sheath keratinocytes and dermal papilla cells, L-threonate reversed the DHT-induced inhibition of cell growth.
+In a co-culture system with outer root sheath (ORS) keratinocytes and DPCs, L-threonate reversed the DHT-induced inhibition of ORS cell growth.
 These findings suggested that L-threonate could be an effective treatment for preventing androgen-driven balding by inhibiting DKK-1 expression.

 Discuss this study in the Community →